Carliquiss/controlboard/README.md

 ## ⚙️ How does it works
 This project contains a Backend and a Frontend:
  * **Backend**: Made with Flask (Python module).
-It receives a HTTP GET request or a JSON and store the information on a DB managed by MongoDB.
+It receives a HTTP GET request or a JSON and stores the information on a DB managed by MongoDB.
  * **Frontend**: Made with Angular 8.
 It shows a web page that requests the information in the DB from the Backend and shows it to the user.